Lanecrest/RanGen-Fantasy-Names/README.md

 v2.25
 ---
--Added an export functions.
+-Added an export function.
 This will export selected names to a .csv file and will append names if names already exist

 -Fixed some typos and updated the About box